ImpulsoLabs/clinc-api-docs/README.md

-# Read before
+# Before starting
+CLINC! is a platform designed to make mobile shopping easier, smarter and more intuitive on both the customer and store’s sides.
+Our goal is to integrate an eCommerce with an mCommerce into one sales channel so, at least for now, to integrate with CLINC! (meaning to use this API) you must have already an eCommerce in any platform.
-This API does not include the registration process.
-To create your store at Clinc! please get in touch with our stuff, for more information check [clincshop.com](http://clincshop.com).
+This API does not include the store creation process.
+To create your store at CLINC! please get in touch with our staff in [hola@clincshop.com](mailto:hola@clincshop.com).
+For more information check [www.clincshop.com](https://www.clincshop.com/?utm_source=github&utm_medium=link&utm_campaign=home) or contact [api@clincshop.com](mailto:api@clincshop.com)

 # Aunthentication + Making requests
 API base url: `https://admin.clincshop.com/clincapi/v1/..`